jkneifl/academic-page/content/publication/nicodemus-2022331/index.md

 ---
-title: Machine Learning Algorithms for Learning Nonlinear Terms of Reduced Mechanical Models in Explicit Structural Dynamics
+title: Physics-informed Neural Networks-based Model Predictive Control for Multi-link Manipulators

 # Authors
 # A YAML list of author names
 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
+- Jonas Nicodemus
 - Jonas Kneifl
 - Jörg Fehr
+- Benjamin Unger

 # Author notes (such as 'Equal Contribution')
 # A YAML list of notes for each author in the above `authors` list
 author_notes: []

-date: '2021-03-01'
+date: '2022-01-01'

 # Date to publish webpage (NOT necessarily Bibtex publication's date).
-publishDate: '2023-10-26T15:17:02.967709Z'
+publishDate: '2023-10-26T15:27:19.812390Z'

 # Publication type.
 # A single CSL publication type but formatted as a YAML list (for Hugo requirements).